Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Casey Neistat exhibits many traits associated with Enneagram Type 4 personalities.
-This includes his unique storytelling style, his openness to express vulnerabilities, and his distinctive personal style.
-These characteristics are deeply rooted in his desire to be authentic and unique, which is a core motivation for Type 4 individuals."
+This includes his unique storytelling style, openness to express vulnerabilities and distinctive personal style.
+These characteristics are deeply rooted in his desire to be authentic and unique, a core motivation for Type 4 individuals."
           },
           "name": "Why is Casey Neistat considered an Enneagram Type 4?"
         },